 Today, IKEA reaches millions of hearts and homes all over the world, but every success story has to start somewhere.
 Did you know that IKEA once was as a tiny business in Älmhult, a small Swedish village in the countryside, selling through a mail-order catalogue?
 And that the IKEA headquarters for design are still located there?
 Here’s our story.

 Ingvar Kamprad founded IKEA in 1943 at the age of 17, selling household goods like pens, wallets and picture frames.
 Småland, the landscape where Ingvar grew up, was stony and rugged.
 Back then, many of the inhabitants had to get by with small means, making as much as possible with next to nothing.
-Because of this, Smålanders are said to be thrifty and innovative, with a “no-nonsense” approach to everyday problem solving.
-This heritage is one explanation to the IKEA way of doing things and to our success.
+Because of this, Smålanders are said to be thrifty and innovative, with a “no-nonsense” approach to everyday problem-solving.
+This heritage is one explanation for the IKEA way of doing things and to our success.

 The development of the IKEA logo over the years:

 IKEA is named after the initials of founder Ingvar Kamprad, Elmtaryd, the farm on which he grew up, and Agunnaryd, the nearby village.

 The IKEA catalogue

 Because Älmhult, the town where IKEA was founded, is in a rather remote area of Sweden, it was difficult to reach potential customers in the bigger cities.
 Due to this, the IKEA catalogue was born in 1951, and Ingvar had already decided IKEA should sell good furniture at low prices:

 Why are beautiful products only made for a few buyers?
 It must be possible to offer good design and function at low prices.”